Toplogic-Inc/log-surgeon-rust/README.md

 to extract named variables from raw text log messages efficiently according to user-defined schema.

 ## Objective and Key Features
-The objective of this project is to fill the gap in the Rust ecosystem for a high-performance log parsing library specifically designed for multi-schema matching.
-There are several key features or stages in the log parsing process: Tokenization, Parsing to AST, Non-deterministic Finite Automata (NFA) construction, NFA to DFA conversion, and final result reporting.
+The objective of this project is to fill the gap explained in the motivation above.
+We shall deliver a high-performance and memory-safe log parsing library using Rust.
+The project should consist of the core regex engine, the parser, and the user-oriented log parsing interface.

-- Tokenization: This is the process of breaking a raw text log message into a sequence of tokens.
-- Parsing to AST: This is the process of converting the tokenized log message into an Abstract Syntax Tree (AST).
-AST is a tree that is used to represent the syntactic structure of the log message which is easier for the following stages to process than a raw text string.
-- NFA construction: This is the process of constructing a Non-deterministic Finite Automata (NFA) from the AST.
-Converting from AST to NFA is the first step in the process of processing a regular expression.
-- NFA to DFA conversion: This is the process of converting the NFA to a Deterministic Finite Automata (DFA).
-Since NFA is more expensive to simulate than DFA, this stage is crucial and critical for performance.
-- Final result reporting: This is the process of reporting the final result of the log parsing process.
+The core regex engine is designed for high-performance schema matching and variable extraction.
+User-defined schemas will be described in regular expressions, and the underlying engine will parse the schema regular expressions into abstract syntax trees (AST), convert ASTs into non-deterministic finite automata ([NFA][wiki-nfa]), and merge all NFAs into one large deterministic finite automata ([DFA][wiki-dfa]).
+This single-DFA design will ensure the execution time is bounded by the length of input stream.
+If time allows, we will even implement [tagged DFA][wiki-tagged-dfa] to make the schema more powerful.

+The parser has two components:
+- The schema parser, which is an implementation of [LALR parser][wiki-lalr], parses user-input schema into regex AST.
+- The log parser, which operates similarly to a simple compiler, uses a lexer to process the input text and emits tokens, and makes decisions based on emitted tokens using the core regex engine.

+The log parsing interface will provide user programmatic APIs to:
+- Specify inputs (variable schemas) to configure the regex engine
+- Feed input stream to the log parser using the configured regex engine
+- Retrieve outputs (parsed log events structured according to the user schema) from the parser

-[Zhihao Lin][github-zhihao] will be working on the Tokenization and Parsing to AST stages.
+[Zhihao Lin][github-zhihao] will be working on the parser implementation.

-[Siwei (Louis) He][github-siwei] will be working on the Non-deterministic Finite Automata (NFA) construction, and the NFA to DFA conversion stage.
+[Siwei (Louis) He][github-siwei] will be working on the core regex engine implementation.

-There will be integration among the stages to ensure the final result is correct and efficient.
-The integration work will be distributed between the two team members.
+Both will be working on the log parsing interface.

+One will review the other's implementation through GitHub's Pull Request for the purpose of the correctness and efficiency.

 ## Tentative Plan and Status
 1. **Louis**